charlottegiseleweil/pdm_report/src/06_Conclusion.md

 # Conclusion & Next Steps
 *This is just draft* (todo!)

->*"To meet the global need for conservation funding, investable cash flows from conservation projects need to be at least 20-30 times greater than they are today, reaching USD 200-300 billion per year"*
->
-> @McKinsey
->

 ##Natural capital sustainable management: great potential for impact

 #### A great unexplored potential and unmet demand for investment{.unnumbered}
 There is an enormous potential for environmental impact and climate change mitigation through an informed management of natural capital.
 Natural capital conservation is fully aligned with the [17 UN sustainable development goals](http://www.un.org/sustainabledevelopment/sustainable-development-goals/), and the Paris agreement (@Cop21, @Guardian among others).
 So called conservation finance (i.e a financial investment that aims to conserve the values of the ecosystem for the long term, as defined by @McKinsey) has a large unrealized potential, as noted by the same report.
-The demand for funding is yet significantly unmet, and the private sector opportunities are widely unexploited.
+The demand for funding is yet significantly unmet[^9222back], and the private sector opportunities are widely unexploited.
 Possible causes explaining this unmet demand include:

 * **Measurable conservation benefits:** @McKinsey notes one major problem: the fact that the ROI of this type of projects are hardly measurable, the same report deplores that the benefits are yet to be precisely identified and standardized.
 However, this is exactly the problem natural capital assessments, among which the ones conducted by The Natural Capital Project, are solving.
 * **Conservation finance still small**: The conservation investment opportunities, especially for the private sector aren't available at scale.
 However, banks and asset managers could develop the conversation finance possibilities as part of their impact investment offer.
 This may actually be a very profitable opportunity, supported by tools such as [the Natural Capital Protocol](http://naturalcapitalcoalition.org/protocol/).
 * **A sector historically reserved to NGOs and philantrophy**: Traditionally, conservation projects have not focused on economical return on investment in the business model type of way, therefore appealing mostly philanthropy, rather than the banking or private sector.

+[^9222back]: @McKinsey calculates that, to meet the global need for conservation funding, investable cash flows from conservation projects need to be at least 20-30 times greater than they are today, reaching USD 200-300 billion per year.

 #### Moving forward: linking the right expertise {.unnumbered}
 From this constat, it seems to the author that linking the right expertise would allow to bridge the gaps and open the doors to many desired investments and high impact projects: partnering investors looking for long term reliable and meaningful project with cutting-edge scientists modeling the behavior of ecosystems to quantify the costs and benefits from natural capital and its sustainable management.
 In this context data visualization tools are crucial to connect the complex scientific results to the real world.